Non-Owner Car Insurance in Pennsylvania

 Non-owner insurance helps drivers who don't own vehicles but frequently borrow or rent cars, need continuous coverage, or must meet license reinstatement requirements.

-- Regular car rentals: Rental companies charge $15 to $30 daily for liability coverage.
-If you rent cars regularly, a non-owner policy saves money after just two rental days while providing consistent protection across every rental.
+• Regular car rentals: Rental companies charge $15 to $30 daily for liability coverage.
+If you rent cars regularly, a non-owner policy can save money after just two rental days and provides consistent protection across every rental.

-- Frequent vehicle borrowing: When you regularly drive friends' or family members' cars, non-owner insurance protects everyone involved.
-The car owner's policy covers accidents you cause, but their rates increase.
+• Frequent vehicle borrowing: When you regularly drive friends' or family members' cars, non-owner insurance protects everyone involved.
+The car owner's policy covers accidents you cause, but their rates go up.
 Your non-owner coverage pays claims first, keeping their premiums stable.

-- License reinstatement: Pennsylvania requires proof of insurance to reinstate suspended licenses.
-A non-owner policy meets this requirement even when you don't own a vehicle, helping you regain driving privileges.
+• License reinstatement: Pennsylvania requires proof of insurance to reinstate a suspended license.
+A non-owner policy meets this requirement even without owning a vehicle, so you can get your driving privileges back sooner.

-- Maintaining continuous coverage: Planning to buy a car eventually?
-Coverage gaps can increase your future premiums.
-A non-owner policy keeps your insurance history clean and prevents rate increases when you're ready to purchase a vehicle.
+• Maintaining continuous coverage: Planning to buy a car eventually?
+Coverage gaps can raise your future premiums.
+A non-owner policy keeps your insurance history intact and helps you avoid rate increases when you're ready to buy.

 A non-owner policy isn't appropriate for those who: